 In 2016, Midwest City police officers handled 59,983 calls for service from which 9,857 police reports and 3,126 arrests were made.
 Each day officers patrol over 24.6 square miles.

-Specialty areas within the department are Community Action Officers, Crisis Intervention Team, motorcycle officers, SWAT, K-9, bomb technicians, criminal detectives, special investigation detectives, and bicycle patrol.
+Specialty areas within the department are Community Action Officers, Crisis Intervention Team, motorcycle officers, SWAT, K-9, criminal detectives, special investigation detectives, and bicycle patrol.
 The police department also manages a crime scene unit, crime lab, and jail.